CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Experiments and Discussion

 To rigorously evaluate the performance and efficacy of our proposed CangLing-KnowFlow framework, we designed a comprehensive experimental protocol.
-This section details the evaluation benchmarks, the baseline methods against which our framework is compared, the suite of LLMs used as backbones, and the specific metrics employed for quantitative assessment.
+This section details the evaluation benchmarks, the selected baseline methods for comparison, the suite of LLMs used as backbones, and the specific metrics employed for quantitative assessment.

-\textbf{Benchmarks.} The evaluation was conducted on two complementary benchmarks: the newly developed KnowFlow-Bench and the public ThinkGeo benchmark.
-The KnowFlow-Bench is engineered specifically to assess an agent's end-to-end capabilities in orchestrating complex, multi-step RS workflows, from high-level task planning and tool invocation to dynamic, adjustments in response to execution failures.
-To further test the generalization capabilities and adaptability of our framework, we conducted evaluations on ThinkGeo.
-This allowed us to assess CangLing-KnowFlow's performance in a novel environment with a distinct set of predefined tools and task structures.
+As discussed before, the evaluation was conducted on two complementary benchmarks: our developed KnowFlow-Bench and the public ThinkGeo benchmark \cite{shabbir2025thinkgeo}.
+The KnowFlow-Bench is tailored to assess an agent's end-to-end capabilities in orchestrating complex, multi-step RS workflows, from high-level task planning and tool invocation to dynamic adjustments in response to execution failures.
+The ThinkGeo is used to further test the generalization capabilities and adaptability of our framework, allowing us to assess CangLing-KnowFlow's performance in a novel environment with a distinct set of predefined tools and task structures.

-\textbf{Baseline Methods.} The performance of CangLing-KnowFlow was systematically benchmarked against three representative agent paradigms, establishing a clear spectrum of capability: \begin{itemize} \item \textbf{LLM + Tools}: A foundational zero-shot baseline that relies solely on the raw, in-context learning ability of an LLM to interpret a user request and invoke the appropriate tools without any structured reasoning framework.
+Given the lack of competitors in this emerging field, we established the following settings as baselines for comparison: \begin{itemize} \item \textbf{LLM + Tools}: A foundational zero-shot baseline that relies solely on the raw, in-context learning ability of an LLM to interpret a user request and invoke the appropriate tools without any structured reasoning framework.

-\item \textbf{ReAct} \citep{yao2023react}: A foundational paradigm that synergizes reasoning and acting by generating interleaved ``Thought'' and ``Action'' traces.
-It serves as the standard baseline for structured tool use.
-In our experiments, the ReAct agent operates using standard prompting strategies while accessing the identical tool library, providing a benchmark for performance without external procedural knowledge augmentation.
+\item \textbf{ReAct} \cite{yao2023react}: A foundational paradigm that synergizes reasoning and acting by generating interleaved ``Thought'' and ``Action'' traces.
+It serves as the standard baseline, employing standard prompting strategies and the shared toolset.
+This setup establishes performance metrics in the absence of external procedural knowledge augmentation.